Mo3az00/simple-node-server/docs/add-your-own-application.md

 sudo nano /etc/nginx/conf.d/<b>{application domain}</b>.conf
 </pre>

-Update the following lines and replace the the application domain and the port used:
+Update the following lines and replace the the application domain and the port used, but __do not__ remove the #hashes in front of the 3 SSL lines now:
 <pre>
 server_name <b>{application domain}</b>;
 server {